 execute the command

-You also have another option to enable or disable the front/rear USB ports in Windows.
-For that, you need to utilize the BIOS or UEFI.
+You also have another option to enable or disable Windows’s front/rear USB ports.
+To do so, you need to utilize the BIOS or UEFI.

 All you need to do is access the BIOS or UEFI by pressing the boot menu key.
 Once you access the BIOS/UEFI, you can choose which USB Ports to enable or disable.